whoismonty09/Digital-Clock-JAVA-/README.md

 ## 📌 Description

-The Space Themed Digital Clock is a Java GUI application that shows the current system time and date in a visually attractive space-style interface.
+The Digital Clock is a Java GUI application that shows the current system time and date in a visually attractive space-style interface.
 The clock updates every second automatically using a Timer and follows Object-Oriented Programming principles.

 ---